jwstegemann/fritz2-docs/WebComponents.md

 ## Build a WebComponent

-To build a WebComponent with fritz2, you need two steps:

-First implement your WebComponent-class:
+To build a WebComponent with fritz2, two steps are neccessary.
+First, implement your WebComponent-class:

 ```kotlin
 class MyComponent : WebComponent<HTMLParagraphElement>() {